effs12/social-mongo-express-node-api/README.md

 }
 ```

-> Reminder : the Get User Account and Tweets api's are using the protected routes please don't forget to set the Bearer Token Value to Autorization.
+> Reminder : the Get User Account and Tweets API's are using the protected routes please don't forget to set the Bearer Token Value to Autorization.

 > How to set Bearer Token in Postman? : Get the "token" value from return object after logging in (see sample output), then click the Autorization Tab in Postman request, click the Type and select the Bearer Token.
 Now you can put the "token" value in input field of Bearer Token.